 The Chase Ritz-Carlton Rewards Visa Infinite card is no longer available to new applicants, but it is available to those with Chase Marriott consumer cards via a product change.
-Unlike the Marriott cards, though, the Ritz card costs a whopping $450 per year.
-Fortunately, it also offers $300 per year in airline fee reimbursements.
-These reimbursements can help to mitigate that $450 annual fee if you can put them to good use.
+The Ritz card carries a hefty $450 annual fee, but the Ritz card offers both an annual free night certificate worth up to 85,000 points per night and it also offers $300 per year in airline fee reimbursements.
+These reimbursements can help to mitigate a large chunk of that $450 annual fee if you can put them to good use.

-Chase Ritz airline fee credits are offered by calendar year.
-For example, Ritz cardholders can get up to $300 in fee credits for charges made up until December of this year, and $300 more for charges made next calendar year.
+Chase Ritz-Carlton Visa Infinite card airline fee credits are offered by calendar year.
+Ritz cardholders can get up to $300 in fee credits for charges made from January 1 to December 31st of the same year.

 Eligible incidental fees include: